ananfito/ananfito.github.io/index.md

 The following pages are examples of my work using HTML and CSS to create responsive webpages.
 These were completed as part of freeCodeCamp.org's [Responsive Web Design course](https://www.freecodecamp.org/learn/2022/responsive-web-design/).
 My course certification can be seen [here](https://www.freecodecamp.org/ananfito).
 ## Tribute Page
 A simple page making use of HTML/CSS design elements to pay tribute to humanity's greatest invention: [the toilet](https://ananfito.github.io/tribute-page).
+## Survey Form
+This webpage functions as a survey form for a podcast collecting information from their listeners.
+Please note, it is not currently setup to accept information and is for demonstration purposes only.
+You can view it [here](https://ananfito.github.io/survey)
+## Registration Form
+Similar to the survey form above, this webpage is designed to collect user information in order to create an account.
+Please now, it is not currently setup to accept information and is for demonstration purposes only.
+You can view it [here](https://ananfito.github.io/reg-form)